OneDrive/onedrive-api-docs/docs/rest-api/api/listitemversion_restore.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+title: Restore a previous version of a SharePoint list item
+---
 # Restore a previous version of a ListItem

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Restore a previous version of a ListItem to be the current version.
 This will create a new version with the contents of the previous version, but preserves all existing versions of the item.